How to Verify a Contractor License in California

 Understanding California License Classifications

-California uses a detailed classification system for contractor licenses.
+California uses a detailed classification system for contractor licenses that you should understand before verifying.
 The three main types are A (General Engineering), B (General Building), and C (Specialty).
 Under the C category, there are over 40 specialty classifications including C-10 (Electrical), C-36 (Plumbing), C-20 (HVAC), C-39 (Roofing), and C-33 (Painting).

 When you verify a license, make sure the classification matches the type of work you need.
 A contractor with only a C-36 plumbing license cannot legally perform electrical work, even if they claim they can.
 If your project involves multiple trades, you may need a B (General Building) contractor who can oversee the entire project and hire appropriately licensed subcontractors.

-Be especially cautious of contractors who ask for cash payments only, refuse to provide a written contract, demand large upfront deposits exceeding $1,000 or 10% of the contract price (whichever is less, as limited by California law), or pressure you to pull your own building permits.
+Watch for these warning signs when hiring a California contractor.
+A contractor who asks for cash payments only, refuses to provide a written contract, demands large upfront deposits exceeding $1,000 or 10% of the contract price (whichever is less, as limited by California law), or pressures you to pull your own building permits.
 All of these are common tactics used by unlicensed or unscrupulous operators.

 Ready to Verify?